- Undergraduate Students

 - The Waterfront and the redeveloped Albert Dock with its shops, cafés and bars are a popular place to visit, as is the Liverpool ONE shopping centre.

 - Home to both Liverpool and Everton football clubs, Liverpool also offers rugby union, golf, cricket, gymnastics, and basketball; and rugby league teams such as St Helens, Widnes and Wigan play nearby.

 - Merseyrail and bus services provide a good network of public transport.

-- London is 197 miles away, and trains take three hours.
+- London is 197 miles away, and trains take just over 2 hours.

 - National Express coaches operate to many destinations.